Nucs are Sold Out for 2021.

 In 2017 researchers at the Agricultural Research Lab in Baton Rouge, LA. tested hybrid Russian queens from six different bee suppliers for Varroa mite tolerance.
 Hybrid queens included Russian queens mated to Italian drones, Italian queens mated to Russian drones, and non-certified Russian drones and queens.
 None showed mite tolerance equal or near the level of RHBA Russians.
 This supports the importance of having both drone source and queens from RHBA certified apiaries.
 Maintenance of stock and annual testing of breeding queens is only being done by the RHBA and Baton Rouge ARS-USDA Bee Lab.
-Second and third generation Russian queens not being raised by following RHBA protocols, with required testing and review, lose their mite tolerance.
-When buying “hybrid” Russians (any Russian not acquired from a RHBA certified apiary) plan to test for hygienic behavior.
+Second and third-generation Russian queens not being raised by following RHBA protocols, with required testing and review, lose their mite tolerance.
+When buying “hybrid” Russians (any Russian not acquired from an RHBA certified apiary) plan to test for hygienic behavior.
 Do not assume you have mite tolerant bees.

 Ordering & Pickup Instructions

 - Warm Colors Queens – confirm availability before ordering.
 Queen rearing begins in mid-May, weather permitting, and WCA queens are ready in June.